8 Burpee Exercises That Put Your Strength And Stamina To The Test

 You can’t walk within 100 yards of a gym or CrossFit studio without hearing about “burpees.”
 That’s because the exercise is one of the most effective and efficient bodyweight exercises you can perform.
 It dials up your metabolism.
 It builds stability.
 It strengthens every major muscle group.
 It helps you lose weight.
 All of this is to say that when you can’t make it to the gym very often — hint hint, busy dads — they’re an ideal move to include in your at-home routine.
 And, as they’re a bodyweight exercise, the only thing you need to perform them is a bit of floor space — and a decent tolerance for pain.
-Here’s why the movement is so effective.

 “Quite simply, burpees train your whole body,” explains Chris Stevenson, CSCS, and owner of Stevenson Fitness in Oak Park, California.
 “Through their explosive range of motion, they target both large and small muscle groups.”
 The large ones include your chest, back, and thighs, while the smaller, accessory muscles include your torso, shoulders, and arms.
 “Each of these muscle groups is engaged in a very intense, very kinetic way,” adds Stevenson.
 “And, they’re all engaged simultaneously and directly.
 The exercise literally puts a demand on your entire body, all at the same time.
 That’s why they’re so exhausting.”
 And so effective.

-“Burpees are the perfect exercise for training strength and cardio endurance at the same time,” says Stevenson.
+“Burpees are the perfect exercise for training strength and cardio endurance at the same time,” adds Stevenson.
 “They improve reaction time which, in turn, improves coordination.
 And they do it very quickly.”
 The secret lies in the complex system of movements, which include plyometric (jumping) and strength-based actions.
 “During a round of burpees, your respiration and circulation systems are working hard to compensate for the lack of oxygen to the muscles.
 And this will benefit you in everyday life, too, climbing stairs, running to catch a train, and so on.”

 How to Do a Burpee